kneufeld/wordle/README.md

 * `i` letter is _In_ the word
 * `o` letter is _Out_ of the word
 * `e` letter is in the _Exact_ spot

+## interactive

+This overly complicated tui allow you type in patterns and shows matching words, it's a real time grep.
+One use is to run with `-i` for invisible mode, this just shows word counts without showing the words themselves.
+This is useful to test a hypothesis such as _"I think the second letter is an i and ends with a t"_.

+Type `.` as a wildcard, type `!c` to exclude the letter `c`.

+* `-e letters` if you already know some letters to exclude
+* `-i` invisible mode